JalexSocial/Htmx.Net.Toast/README.md

 Get it directly from NuGet - https://www.nuget.org/packages/Htmx.Net.Toast/

-As mentioned earlier, this project / package is an ASP.NET Core Abstraction of popular Javascript libraries that are responsible for toast notifications.
-Currently, 2 popuplar libraries are abstracted , Notyf and ToastifyJs.
-You can choose to use either of them based on their look and feel.
 Follow the guide below for each of the toast notification library.
 Cheers!

 # Notyf